 “Corona”, in Latin, means crown.
 The coronavirus has an outer layer of protein covered in spikes, like a crown.
-These spikes help the virus attach itself to target cells in the body.
-When a virus-like SARS-CoV-2 (the virus that causes COVID-19) attacks, the body creates antibodies.
+These spikes help the virus attach itself to particular cells in our body.
+When the virus SARS-CoV-2 (the virus that causes COVID-19) attacks, the body creates antibodies.
 Antibodies are molecules that our immune systems make in response to invading viruses and other things that cause disease, and some antibodies can help to provide protection or immunity against getting that infection again.
 Immunity can be strong or weak, short-lived or long-lasting.

-There have been reports of suspected COVID-19 reinfection, where someone who had the virus is reported to have caught the virus a second time, however, no confirmed case of COVID-19 reinfection has been reported by the World Health Organisation or by the Health Service Executive in Ireland.
+There has been no confirmed case of COVID-19 reinfection reported by the Health Service Executive in Ireland.

-There are ongoing studies in the UK to explore whether we can generate long-lasting antibody responses to Sars-Cov-2.
+There are ongoing studies in the UK to explore whether we can generate long-lasting antibody responses to COVID-19.

-The World Health Organisation state that many countries are now testing for SARS-CoV-2 antibodies at the population level or in specific groups, such as health workers, close contacts of known cases, or within households but advise these studies “are not designed to determine whether those people are immune to secondary infection” but to to provide information to understand and respond to the COVID-19 pandemic.
+The WHO states that many countries are now testing for COVID-19 antibodies in the general population and in specific groups such as health workers, close contacts of known cases, or within households.
+They advise that these studies “are not designed to determine whether those people are immune to secondary infection” but to to provide information to understand and respond to the COVID-19 pandemic.

-Until a vaccine or treatment is available, we should continue to follow public health guidance: practise social distancing (remain 2 metres from people other than those you live with), cough and sneeze into a tissue or the crook of your elbow and wash hands properly and regularly.
+Until a vaccine or better treatment is available, we should continue to follow public health guidance: practise social distancing (remain 2 metres from people other than those you live with), wear a face mask, cough and sneeze into a tissue or the crook of your elbow and wash hands properly and regularly.